cyberbotics/webots-doc/guide/using-the-pioneer-3-dx-robot.md

 ### Pioneer 3-DX kinect

-The "pioneer3dx\_with\_kinect.wbt" world file in the same directory is a simple simulation example of an obstacle avoidance behavior based on a Microsoft kinect sensor (see the "obstacle\_avoidance\_kinect.c" controller file).
+The "pioneer3dx\_with\_kinect.wbt" world file in the same directory as previously is a simple simulation example of an obstacle avoidance behavior based on a Microsoft kinect sensor (see the "obstacle\_avoidance\_kinect.c" controller file) as seen in [this figure](#pioneer-3-dx-world-example-using-a-kinect).

 %figure "Pioneer 3-DX world example using a kinect"